Gee Hoe Seng

 What is Paper Recycling?

-For commercial waste generators, proper segregation at source is not just an environmental practice — it directly determines whether paper can be recycled, qualifies for rebates, or is charged as waste disposal.
+For commercial waste generators, proper segregation at source directly determines whether paper qualifies for rebates or is charged as waste disposal.
+Higher-grade papers like BW (white office paper with black printing) carry the highest rebate value; mixed, contaminated, or coated paper attracts sorting charges or disposal rates.

 Paper recycling with different paper types falling into a transparent container.